 ATSU will immediately notify the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring on campus.
 The University has identified a process by which it will: 1) be made aware of an immediate or impending threat to health and safety on campus; 2) confirm the threat; 3) determine whether or not an emergency notification is needed to institute emergency response and evacuation procedures; 4) determine the content of the notification and the appropriate segment(s) of the campus community to receive a notification; and 5) send the emergency notification by email and/or text message to students and employees.
-Examples of situations which may warrant an emergency notification include outbreak of meningitis or other serious illness, approaching extreme weather conditions, gas leak, armed intruder, bomb threat, and significant hazardous waste spill, to name a few.
+Examples of situations which may warrant an emergency notification, include an outbreak of meningitis or other serious illness, approaching extreme weather conditions, gas leak, armed intruder, bomb threat, and significant hazardous waste spill, to name a few.

-To initiate the emergency notification procedure, anyone who witnesses a potential emergency should immediately call 911 and, if possible, call ATSU Campus Safety.
-The ATSU Campus Safety officer on duty will confirm the known details of the threat.
+To initiate the emergency notification procedure, anyone who witnesses a potential emergency should immediately call 911 and, as soon as possible, call a regional director of medical education (RDME) for their site if the incident is occurring at or near the ATSU distance site.
+The RDME will confirm the known details of the threat.
 "Confirmation" of a threat means the University has verified a legitimate emergency or dangerous situation exists, regardless of whether the pertinent details are known or are even available.
 Local law enforcement and the National Weather Service are also resources in verifying the existence of an emergency or dangerous situation.

-The ATSU Campus Safety officer on duty, alone or in collaboration with the director of campus safety, the Campus Safety manager, the vice president & general counsel, and/or the campus executive in charge will, without delay, and taking into account the safety of the community, determine whether an emergency notification is needed, the segment(s) of the campus community to receive the notification, and the content of the notification.
-The ATSU Campus Safety officer on duty will initiate the Rave Alert Notification System, unless issuing a notification will, in his/her professional judgment, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-The notification may provide details of the threat, action that should be taken, and other relevant information.
-All actions described in this section as the responsibility of the ATSU Campus Safety officer on duty may be undertaken, as necessary, by the director of campus safety, the director of facilities, or their designees.
+The RDME, alone or in collaboration with the ATSU director of campus safety, the chief operating officer & general counsel, and/or the ATSU-SOMA dean or associate dean, will, without delay, and taking into account the safety of the community, determine whether an emergency notification is needed, the segment(s) of the campus community to receive the notification, and the content of the notification.
+Rave is the default emergency notification system for ATSU.
+The RDME on duty will initiate the Rave Alert notification system and/or send a group text message, unless issuing a notification will, in their professional judgment, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+If the RDME is physically present with the students, they may provide the emergency notification verbally, rather than through Rave Alert or group text message.
+The notification may provide details of the threat, actions that should be taken, and other relevant information.